 Building Regulations may refer to outputs from SAP as a method of demonstrating compliance with regulations for the conservation of fuel and power and/or limitation of energy use.

-At the date of this publication SAP 10.2 has been formally adopted for use in England from June 2022, but building regulations are under review in each of the other UK administrations.
-This section will updated on completion of those reviews in future.
+At the date of this publication SAP 10.2 has been formally adopted for use in England from June 2022 and Wales from November 2022, and is expected to be adopted later in other UK administrations.

 References